danielchristiancazares/freespace2/docs/VULKAN_CAPABILITY_TOKENS.md

 **Key Principle**: If you hold a token, you have proof that the corresponding phase is active.
 No token, no operation.

+**State as Type**: The token pattern encodes state in the type system rather than runtime flags:
+- Wrong: `assert(is_rendering_active)` - runtime check, fails in production
+- Right: `void draw(const RenderCtx& ctx)` - if you have a `RenderCtx`, rendering is active by construction

+The token's existence on the call stack IS the proof of phase validity.
+This shifts errors from runtime crashes to compile-time failures.

 ### 1.4 Source Files

 - `code/graphics/vulkan/VulkanFrameCaps.h` - Frame capability tokens and bound-frame wrappers
 - `code/graphics/vulkan/VulkanPhaseContexts.h` - Phase-specific tokens (upload, render, deferred)
 - `code/graphics/vulkan/VulkanFrameFlow.h` - Frame lifecycle tokens
+- `code/graphics/vulkan/VulkanRenderTargetInfo.h` - Render target format information (part of RenderCtx)
+- `code/graphics/vulkan/VulkanRenderer.h` - InitCtx (private), token-consuming APIs

 ---